 Yes.
-Article 102 TFEU applies to dominant purchasers (see, eg, the General Court's judgment in British Airways (Case T-219/99 British Airways ECLI:EU:T:2003:343, paragraph 86).
-In that context the assessment of dominance turns on the buyer's ability to impose purchasing terms on their suppliers.
+Article 102 of the TFEU applies to dominant purchasers (see, eg, Case T-219/99 British Airways ECLI:EU:T:2003:343 (British Airways), paragraph 86).
+In that context, the assessment of dominance turns on the buyer's ability to impose purchasing terms on their suppliers.